-Our identification assumption is that other factors that caused a private school to close from 2007-08 to 2012-13 were orthogonal to the funding increase at nearby public schools, conditional on the observed public school characteristics $(E(\epsilon_j|FSF,X,d)=0)$.
-Because the public school "winners" were not a random group, the private schools located near them were likely not a random group, but unless those schools were more or less likely to close in this period in the absence of the FSF reform, our identification assumption would hold.
-There are other stories that could invalidate our identification assumption, and we discuss those in the next subsection.
+Our identification assumption is that other factors that caused a private school to close from 2007-08 to 2012-13 were orthogonal to the funding increase at nearby public schools, conditional on the observed public school characteristics $(E(\epsilon_j | FSF, X, d) = 0)$.
+Because the public school "winners" were not a random group, the private schools located near them were likely not a random group.
+But unless those schools were more or less likely to close in this period in the absence of the FSF reform, our identification assumption would hold.
+We discuss potential threats to our identification assumption at the end of this section.